 Dental implants are the best way to replace missing teeth.
 Installing dental implants is a simple and very popular procedure, but caring for implants is an essential part of everyday hygiene and a key to successful implantation.
 Any artificial material in the mouth – dental crowns, implants, and even fillings – should be very carefully cleaned.
 Bacteria and plaque accumulate on them 30% more than on real teeth.
 Dental implants are a large investment in oral health.
 Hygienic care of implants is an important preventive procedure.
-Hygienic care of implants significantly increase the life of dental implants, prevent the development of complications.
-The output is the proper oral hygiene before and after the installation procedure.
+Hygienic care of implants significantly increases the life of dental implants, and prevents the development of complications.
+The output is proper oral hygiene before and after the installation procedure.
 Glendale Dental Implant Surgeon, Dr. Sahakyan cannot stress more the importance of keeping proper dental hygiene and dental diet during and after implantation.

 When Caring for Implants, the Following Is Recommended:

 - After each meal, rinse your mouth with an antiseptic mouthwash.

 - Carry out anti-inflammatory therapy, using special baths.